drganjoo/FCND-Backyard-Flyer/README.md

 ### Data Plots

 visdom and matplotlib have been used for generating a graphical plot for the local position.
 Scatter plot is generated while the code is executing.
 Visdom server can be launched using ```python -m visdom.server```.
 The 3D graph is plotted using the log file that is generated when the drone was flying the pattern.
-A python file plot.py is to be called to geenrate the 3D plot (It uses Drone.read_telemetry_data to load the csv data and plot 3d graph on visdom)
+A python file plot.py is to be called to generate the 3D plot (It uses Drone.read_telemetry_data to load the csv data and plot 3d graph on visdom)

 ![Plot](submission/plot.png)